EFForg/crocodilehunter/README.md

 ### Web UI
 Once the project is running the Web UI to monitor results can be accessed at `http://localhost:5000` If you turn your device into a hotspot ([ubuntu instructions](https://www.linuxuprising.com/2018/09/how-to-create-wi-fi-hotspot-in-ubuntu.html)) you can connect to the web UI from a different device such as your phone by connecting to the hotspot IP (find this out using ifconfig) on port 5000.

+### Migrations
+If the database is changed or if you wish to change the database you can do so with migrations. **Note:** Migrations do not need to be run when setting up a new project, only when upgrading an existing project to a new database schema.

+To create a migration file:
+Change the database schema in src/database.py then run `export CH_PROJ=projectname; sudo -E python3 ./webui.py db migrate -m "migration message"`

+To run migrations:
+`export CH_PROJ=wardrive; sudo -E python3 ./webui.py db upgrade`

 ### Misc